 She stepped away to give the potion a few stirs, but Tyrric could tell they weren’t necessary stirs by the slow, thoughtful way in which she did them.
 “I don’t know,” she admitted a moment later.
-“You’re always getting into so much trouble, but that’s also what’s adorable about you.”
+“You’re always getting into trouble, but that’s also what’s so… cute about you.”

 “Don’t touch the stove!”
 Alelsa cried.

 “Oh no, oh no, oh no.” Alelsa kept up a chorus of oh no’s as she pulled a jar from the shelf and slapped the goo on his burn.
 The stinging stopped immediately, and his skin turned a normal color — or so he thought, in the red magelight she kept cocked over the bench.
 It helped bring out the potency in the herbs from Outland, she said, and she never turned it off.
 “See?
 That’s exactly what I mean!
 Tyrric, defined as ‘a specimen of trouble that never entirely abates’!”

 “I made it up,” said Alelsa flatly.

 He lifted his arm as she continued to work the goo into the burn, moving up as far as his armpit and down again to his hip.
 Tyrric thought she had smeared quite enough on him finally, and grabbed her wrist.